michaelmensa/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /pathname1/pathname2/file1
 rmdir /pathname1/pathname2/
 cd .. changes the current working directory to the previous one. ls -la ..
-List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format
+List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format type file 'List the type of file.'